mohjarabahh/nord-mobile-application-website/README.md

 # Nord Mobile Application's Website
-This is an app presentation website for Nord mobile application created with HTML and CSS.
+A presentation website for Nord mobile application created with HTML and CSS!

 **Note:** This website is created for practicing on the front-end.